CasualYT31/ComputerWars/README.md

 The project has now entered the alpha stage :smile:!
 [Here's a small demo](https://youtu.be/p96ly3l8YBo) of the project so far.
 Not much, true, but development should be fairly rapid once I find more time to dedicate to the project in the near future.
 The engine can load basic maps and display/animate them, but not much else yet.
 It's far from a complete product, so if you really want an Advance Wars engine **now**, then you can check out [Robosturm's project](https://github.com/Robosturm/Commander_Wars): it might be one of the only AW engine out there of this flavour that's still being actively developed, so go check it out.
 [This project by ThislsAUsername](https://github.com/ThislsAUsername/DefendPeace) is also worth mentioning.
 [Custom Wars Tactics](https://github.com/ctomni231/cwtactics) is a web-based Advance Wars engine that you should check out, too :smile:!

 ### Dependencies
-For information on the versions of libraries I have used for this project, please check the `FetchContent_Declare` statements in the `CMakeLists.txt` file.
+For information on the versions of libraries I have used for this project, please check the `FetchContent_Declare` statements in the `CMakeLists.txt`, `engine/CMakeLists.txt`, and `sfx/CMakeLists.txt` files.
 - [SFML](https://github.com/SFML/SFML)
 - [TGUI](https://github.com/texus/TGUI)
 - [AngelScript](https://www.angelcode.com/angelscript/)